bartkessels/bartkessels.github.io/_posts/miscellaneous/2024-01-31-changing-executable-bit-on-windows.md

 C:\Git > git add --chmod=+x <filename>
 ```

-If we then do a status check we get the following results.
+If we then do a status check, we get the following results.

 ```powershell
 C:\Git > git status